ballerina-platform/nballerina/docs/exact.md

 r1[r2] = r3
 ```

-Clearing the exact bit here happens for the get before storing the tagged pointer in r3, and for set before the value of r3 is stored.
+Clearing the exact bit here happens for the get before storing the tagged pointer in r3, and for the set before the value of r3 is stored.
 For both get and set, there are two cases when the exact bit needs to be cleared:

 - if the tagged pointer for r1 is not exact, and